How the Doors Got Banned From ‘The Ed Sullivan Show’

-It was a clash of mainstream culture vs. the counterculture when the Doors were booked to appear on the Ed Sullivan Show in September of 1967.
+It was a clash of mainstream culture vs. the counterculture when the Doors were booked to appear on The Ed Sullivan Show on Sept.
+17, 1967.
 Things did not go as smoothly as the producers may have hoped.

-Fronted by charismatic-but-unpredictable singer Jim Morrison, the group had recently scored its first No. 1 hit with ‘Light My Fire,’ and the Sullivan show — which had made instant superstars of Elvis Presley and the Beatles — was a choice booking.
-The Doors’ performance on the night of Sept.
-17, 1967 would live on in a very different way, resulting in the group being banned from the show in perpetuity.
+Fronted by their charismatic-but-unpredictable singer Jim Morrison, the group had recently scored its first No. 1 hit with “Light My Fire,” and Sullivan’s show — which had made instant superstars of Elvis Presley and the Beatles — was a choice booking.
+But the Doors’ performance that night would live on in a very different way, resulting in the group being banned from the show in perpetuity.

-According to the official Ed Sullivan web site, rehearsals for the show went well, and with 15 minutes to air time, Ed Sullivan himself came to see the band in their dressing room, telling them, “You boys look great, [but] you ought to smile a little more.”
-Shortly after that a producer from the show came by to inform the band that they needed to change the line “Girl, we couldn’t get much higher” to “Girl, we couldn’t get much better,” when performing ‘Light My Fire,’ ostensibly because the line might be construed as referring to drugs.
+According to the official Ed Sullivan Show website, rehearsals for the show went well, and with 15 minutes to air time, Sullivan went to see the band in their dressing room, telling them, “You boys look great, [but] you ought to smile a little more.”
+Shortly after, a producer from the show came by to inform the band that they needed to change the line “Girl, we couldn’t get much higher” to “Girl, we couldn’t get much better” when performing “Light My Fire,” ostensibly because the line might be construed as referring to drugs.

-Band members have given varying accounts of whether they ever agreed to change the line or not, but there’s no denying what happened live on the air: after a strong, but unremarkable performance of ‘People Are Strange,’ the band launched into ‘Light My Fire,’ and as this YouTube video shows, Jim Morrison sang the original lyric instead of making the suggested change.
+Band members have given varying accounts of whether they ever agreed to change the line or not, but there’s no denying what happened live on the air.
+After a strong, but unremarkable performance of “People Are Strange,” the band launched into “Light My Fire,” and as the video shows, Jim Morrison sang the original lyric instead of making the suggested change.
 After the show, producers informed the Doors that they had hoped to book the band six more times, but had decided instead to ban the group from the show in the future – to which Morrison reportedly replied, “Hey, man, we just did the Sullivan show.”